cryptean/bitcoinlib/README.md

 - Call `bitcoind -reindex -txindex -debugnet -printtoconsole` and wait until it's finished reindexing (it might take a while).
 You need to do this just once.

 - Shut down bitcoind and start it again with these arguments: `bitcoind -daemon -debugnet -printtoconsole`.
-Append `-testnet -port 18332` if you want to run it for TestNet.
+Append `-testnet -port 18332` if you want to run it for Testnet.
 Wait until it is fully synchronized.

 - Edit the .config files in the solution to fit your needs
 	- `app.config` for the Console test client